 Tucson Gem, Mineral and Fossil Showcase

 The largest, oldest and most prestigious gem and mineral show in the world attracts serious collectors and everyday treasure hunters seeking gems, minerals, beads, fossils, jewelry, apparel, and much more.
 Spanning the entire city, the renowned showcase includes 40-50 individually ticketed shows, ranging in size from a dozen to hundreds of individual vendors, and even has a permanent museum, The Alfie Norville Gem & Mineral Museum, dedicated to it.

 Tucson's own Epic Rides presents 24 Hours in the Old Pueblo, one of the largest 24-hour endurance events of its kind in the world.
 This single-track mountain bike ride in Sonoran Desert terrain with outrageous costume-clad pedalers and DJ-spun tunes is so popular that registration sells out early every year.

 Tucson Rodeo & Parade

 The Tucson Rodeo & Parade salutes Tucson’s Old West spirit every February.
 As the first major outdoor event on the Professional Rodeo Cowboys Association schedule, the rodeo kicks off with the largest non-motorized parade in the United States and continues with four days of rodeo competitions.
-This event dates to 1925 when local ranch hands saddled their horses and hitched up their buggies for the annual “Celebration of the Cowboys.”
+This event dates back to 1925 when local ranch hands saddled their horses and hitched up their buggies for the annual “Celebration of the Cowboys.”

-Cologuard Class – PGA Tour Champions Tour
+Cologuard Classic – PGA Tour Champions Tour

 Tucson Festival of Books